HPE Data Management Framework 100PB 3-server Base System 5yr Subscription E-LTU

 - A scalable database.
 The data base is distributed across nodes for higher system availability, is scalable to billions of files, and delivers high performance for queries.

 - Namespace reflection.
-HPE DMF7 maintains a reflection of managed file systems and uses it for data management operations instead of compromising the performance of the file system metadata servers.
+Maintain a reflection of managed file systems and use it for data management operations instead of compromising the performance of the file system metadata servers.

 - Support for extensible metadata.
 Administrators can use metadata to customize queries, use extensible metadata for policy management and create personalized data sets from associated files.

 - Data curation.
-Users can stage their files into HPE DMF7's independent back end data base for long term curation.
+Users can stage their files into an independent back end data base for long term curation.
 Later, users can locate and recall their files to an entirely different file system.

 - Query engine.
-Administrators, users and the HPE DMF7 policy management engine all use a common query tool to locate files and filter the results.
+Administrators, users, and the built-in policy management engine all use a common query tool to locate files and filter the results.

 - Native file system integration.
 Native integration uses the standard tool set for Lustre and Spectrum Scale to increase utilization and automate data management operations.